bucharest-jug/dropwizard-todo/README.md

-A simple todo list sample application implemented using dropwizad as the core framework with a simple UI that consumes the REST API based on twitter bootstrap, backbone.js, jquery and jasmine.
+A simple todo list sample application implemented using dropwizad as the core framework with a simple UI that consumes the REST API based on twitter bootstrap, backbone.js, jquery, jasmine and require.js.

+It uses jasmine-maven-plugin to integrate the UI in the maven build.

 **Our focus is on**: project structure, code quality, testing, deployment